cgre-aachen/gemgis/README.md

 ## Overview

 `GemGIS` is a Python-based, **open-source geographic information processing library**.
-It is capable of preprocessing spatial data such as vector data (shape files, geojson files, geopackages,...), raster data (tif, png,...), data obtained from online services (WMS, WCS, WFS) or XML/KML files.
-Preprocessed data can be stored in a dedicated Data Class to be passed to the geomodeling package [GemPy](https://github.com/cgre-aachen/gempy) in order to accelerate the model building process.
+It is capable of preprocessing spatial data such as vector data (shape files, geojson files, geopackages), raster data, data obtained from WMS services or XML/KML files.
+Preprocessed data can be stored in a dedicated Data Class to be passed to the geomodeling package [GemPy](https://github.com/cgre-aachen/gempy) in order to accelerate to model building process.
 Postprocessing of model results will allow export from `GemPy` to geoinformation systems such as QGIS and ArcGIS or to Google Earth for further use.

 `GemGIS` uses the full functionality of [GeoPandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/#), [OWSLib](https://geopython.github.io/OWSLib/), [Pandas](https://pandas.pydata.org/), [Shapely](https://shapely.readthedocs.io/en/latest/manual.html), [PyVista](https://docs.pyvista.org/) and [NumPy](https://numpy.org/).